 One of the most important parts of racing is the element of traction.
 This is what keeps your car stuck to the road and prevents you from spinning off the track.
 But there are a lot of things that affect your level of grip, and one way to think about it is by using the traction circle.

-The traction circle is a mathematical way of illustrating how much grip a particular car/tire has on the road, and how it can be used.
+The traction circle is a visual mathematical way of illustrating how much grip a particular car/tire has on the road, and how it can be used.
+It’s a simple way of visualizing how acceleration, braking, and turning affect how much grip your tires have, and the relationship between each of these.

 Although this may sound complex, it is really a fairly simple way to illustrate the importance of maintaining traction.
 However, before you can start maximizing the positive effect of your traction circle, you must first understand what traction is and what can have an effect on it.